rubyworks/tomparse/README.md

 TomParse is a TomDoc parser for Ruby.
-It provides no other functionality than to take a code comment and parse it in to a convenient object-oriented structure in accordance with TomDoc standard.
+It provides no other functionality than to take a code comment and parse it in to a convenient object-oriented structure in accordance with the TomDoc standard.
 See [TomDoc](https://github.com/mojombo/tomdoc) for more information about the TomDoc format.